 There are many opportunities to send a text message.

 Examples of when to send a text message for customer service:

-Additional bonus (example car service is cleaning the tires & windshield & topping off fluids)
+- Additional bonus (for example car service is cleaning the tires & windshield & topping off fluids)

 Do you use any of these marketing tools for your small business currently?